joinux/pyparis-2017/contents/index.md

 ### Associated event(s)

-There is going to be a **Scikit-Learn development sprint**.
+There is going to be a [**Scikit-Learn development sprint**](https://github.com/scikit-learn/scikit-learn/wiki/Upcoming-events) from June 6 to June 10.
 This sprint is organised by the Scikit-Learn core development team and has a limited number of seats available.
 Please get in touch with them (via their mailing list) if you are interested in joining the